erikdubois/AntergosGnome/README.md

 	sudo pacman -S git
 	git clone https://github.com/erikdubois/AntergosGnome

-This folder that you will download will give you all the installation scripts necessary to fully install gnome.
+This folder that you will download will give you all the installation scripts necessary to fully install the desktop.
 Change, delete and append whatever you want.

 I decided to split the logical entities in seperate files.
 Better to debug and better for users to understand.